 Due to lack of time and logistical complication, the 400’ level, the 500’ level, and 600’ level remains unexplored.
 There is also one section of the main corridor pass the elevator shaft that was obstructed with silt and we choose not to disturb it.
 We believe that the exploration dive at 602 feet in 42 degree water sets a new world record for deep diving in cold water mine (autonomous – that is without decompression environment).
 At this time no further exploration of the mine is planned.

-This exploration allowed the researchers to collect a total of 33 water samples and 62 biofilms (gelatinous matrices secreted by to favour their survival).
+This exploration allowed the researchers to collect a total of 33 water samples and 62 biofilms (gelatinous matrices secreted by microorganisms to favour their survival).
 Genetic material (DNA) present in the samples were then extracted at the University labs, and these are now awaiting to be sequenced.
-DNA sequencing allows researchers to precisely identify the family of microorganisms present in each sample, which informs our understanding of the range of biodiversity within the unique ecosystem.
+DNA sequencing allows researchers to precisely identify the family of microorganisms present in each sample, which deepens our understanding of the biodiversity present in the unique ecosystem.

 Preliminary results on DNA concentrations are promising.
 We expect to find well established non-phototrophic (do not use light for energy) microbial communities within the mine.
 Furthermore, the variety of biofilm forms observed and sampled gives hope for the discovery of new microbial species.